-Admiral Kuznetsov: Russia’s only aircraft carrier is a floating tragedy – Aircraft carriers are one of human civilization’s most advanced technological accomplishments.
+Admiral Kuznetsov: Russia’s only aircraft carrier is a floating tragedy (see our original video below for even more details) – Aircraft carriers are one of human civilization’s most advanced technological accomplishments.
 Floating cities, used to project air power around the globe, the aircraft carrier is a marvel of engineering and ingenuity.
 And aircraft carriers serve as a litmus test.
 Prohibitively expensive, and singularly geared toward power projection, aircraft carriers are indicative of a nation’s wealth, and a nation’s true ambitions.
 Only great powers have the resources to field an aircraft carrier.
 And only great powers with the intent to have a presence on different continents, across the sea, have any use for an aircraft carrier.

 The United States aircraft carrier fleet, which happens to be the world’s largest by 550 percent, implies volumes about the nation’s true character – resource rich, interventionist, a bona fide regional hegemon.
 Russia’s aircraft carrier (singular) implies volumes about the nation’s character, too – economically hobbled, primarily concerned with European affairs.

 Russia’s sole aircraft carrier is now known as the Admiral Kuznetsov; the ship’s full name is the Admiral Flota Sovetskogo Soyuza Kuznetsov.
 Arriving at the current name took a few tries, however.
 First, the Kuznetsov was named Riga.
 Then, the name was changed to Leonid Brezhnev.
 And once more, to Tbilisi.
 Finally, the Kuznetsov moniker was settled upon.